Question the Question

 Don’t believe me, ask someone for their views on a topic or question close to your heart.
 With the limited information you give them, you’d be amazed at all the confident advice you receive.
 But if they’re not initially replying to your question with some intelligent questions of their own, you can safely assume one of two things: either they’re experts and have done some thinking around that space recently; or they haven’t a clue.

 This one is in connection to some earlier posts on ‘Impactful brevity’ and on effective communication (So what’s your Point?).
 A friend recently sent me a hilarious video on WhatsApp that somehow reminded me of an incident from high school that I was surprised I remembered.
 Wonder how the memory had managed to survive in the junk in my head for so long.

 Here’s what had happened.
 During a Physics lecture somewhere in high-school, our teacher was explaining to us, the oscillation of a pendulum.
-We drew the oscillating pendulum, which looked something like the one below, and we noted the definition as instructed, which read something like, “one oscillation of the pendulum, is when the pendulum moves from point A-C-A-B-A, or from B-A-C-A-B, or from C-A-B-A-C.” The definition seemed a little amusing, but I guess there weren’t many other ways to define it
+We drew the oscillating pendulum, which looked something like the one below, and we noted the definition as instructed, which read something like, “one oscillation of the pendulum, is when the pendulum moves from point A-B-C-B-A, or from B-A-B-C-B, or from C-B-A-B-C.” The definition seemed a little (very!) amusing, but I guess there weren’t many other ways to define it